mozilla/perfcompare/README.md

 ![screenshot](screenshot.png)

+## Documentation

+Documentation for how to use PerfCompare can be found at [PerfCompare Documentation](https://docs.google.com/document/d/1cpQEZXw0M5QjmNL2F1S9NKjWmz6A9Ks7zELVNTXLeB4/edit).

 ## Deployments

 PerfCompare is hosted on Netlify, and is updated every time commits are pushed to the following branches: